 Fig S3.
 Simulations show that our overfitting procedures work.
 Simulating fitness matrices with a known number of phenotypic components (10, represented by the vertical gray line), we test our methods to detect when we are overfitting measurement error.
 With very low simulated measurement error, both methods agree and accurately detect the correct number of components.
 As measurement noise decreases, the methods lose the ability to detect small components and, if measurement noise is too large, can only detect a single component.
 Both methods (bi-cross-validation with leave-one-out above and SVD on simulated measurement noise) roughly agree on the number of detectable components.
 Vertical gray lines indicate the simulated number of components.
 Vertical black lines denote the inferred number of phenotypes for each approach and amount of measurement error.
+Make this more clear…